-The Board is committed to ensuring good client outcomes and regularly reviews investment performance, and challenges investment strategy, to provide assurance that the Company is delivering strong returns for its clients.
-The GARC also dedicates time each quarter to scrutinising areas that are critical in protecting our clients' interests, including assurance on the robustness of the controls over client assets and suitability.
-The Company recognises that proper management of conflicts of interest is crucial in safeguarding client outcomes and the GARC at least annually reviews the Company's conflicts of interest register to ensure that management are active in their assessment and mitigation of conflicts.
-During the year, the Directors have also reviewed analysis on how the Company has performed against the Quilter Group's core customer metrics and the delivery of various change initiatives designed to enhance client experience, as well as to meet the expectations of our regulators and further the Group's ambition to be a responsible business.
-Through regular reporting, the Board has monitored progress to expand Quilter Cheviot's responsible investment proposition to meet client demand for more sustainable investment solutions, the performance of these solutions and the integration of environmental, social and governance ("ESG") considerations throughout the core investment process.
+The Company recognises that proper management of conflicts of interest is crucial in safeguarding client outcomes.
+To protect the interests of customers, the GARC reviews the Company's conflicts of interest register at least annually to ensure that management are active in their assessment and mitigation of conflicts.
+During the year, the Directors reviewed analysis on how the Company performed against the Quilter Group's core customer metrics and the delivery of various change initiatives designed to enhance client experience, as well as to meet the expectations of our regulators and further the Group's commitment to be a responsible business.

-Maintaining an open and transparent relationship with our regulators is a key priority and the Board and the GARC receive regular reporting on key regulatory engagement, and the Chief Risk Officer, as a standing attendee of each meeting, provides further updates as needed.
-The GARC has also spent time reviewing the regulatory horizon and the action being taken to ensure the Quilter Cheviot Group is, and will continue to, meet regulatory expectations.
+A key priority for the Board is to maintain an open and transparent relationship with our regulators.
+The Board and the GARC receive regular reporting on key regulatory engagement, and the Chief Risk Officer, as a standing attendee of each meeting, provides further updates where necessary.
+The GARC continued to review the regulatory horizon and actions being taken to ensure the Quilter Cheviot Group is, and will continue to, meet regulatory expectations.

 The importance of our suppliers is acknowledged by the Board and supplier relationships are managed and maintained in line with Quilter Group policy.
-Please refer to the Quilter plc 2021 Annual Report for further information on how we foster relationships with our suppliers.
+Please refer to the Quilter plc 2022 Annual Report for further information on how we foster relationships with our suppliers.